felixthecat1970/github.io/_posts/2023-01-01-ps2-progressive-scan-list.md

   - PS2
 ---

-Playstation 2 custom codes and patches list enable NTSC 60hz, 60fps, improvements etc for consoles and emulators.
+Playstation 2 custom codes and patches list enable progressive scan, PAL to NTSC 60hz, 60fps, other improvements etc for consoles and emulators.

 <!--more-->